gowindcode/front-end/README.txt

 in DietTips.jsx file code provides common tips about diet.

 in Get Consultant file user can get Timing and Direct contact details of consultant.

+in Know Yours file user can enter his/her weight and height, so that system checks with data, then reply a message to user on screen.

 in Feedback.jsx file code help to get feedback from customers and users for update the service and products.